brittleru/abusive-language-detection/README.md

 ## Dataset References
-1. Waseem, Zeerak, and Dirk Hovy.
-"Hateful symbols or hateful people? predictive features for hate speech detection on twitter."
-Proceedings of the NAACL student research workshop.
-(2016).
+1. Vidgen, Bertie, et al. "Learning from the worst: Dynamically generated datasets to improve online hate detection." arXiv preprint arXiv:2012.15761 (2020).
-2. Waseem, Zeerak.
-"Are you a racist or am I seeing things? annotator influence on hate speech detection on twitter."
-Proceedings of the first workshop on NLP and computational social science.
-(2016).
+2. Davidson, Thomas, et al. "Automated hate speech detection and the problem of offensive language."
+Proceedings of the International AAAI Conference on Web and Social Media.
+Vol. 11.
+No. 1.
+(2017).